ishi0026/portfolio/README.md

 # What have you learned by creating your web portfolio?

 # a list of any assets or resources you used that was not your own,including any frameworks, libraries, plugins, fonts, or images.

+Q?
+The size of the icons
+fonts
+navigation bar right
+contents right